 Legal advice should be sought before introducing a policy on mandatory vaccinations.

-Employers can encourage employees to have the vaccine.
+Employers can encourage employees to have the vaccine and provide advice to employees on where to access health information.
 Employers can provide support by allowing paid time off for the vaccine appointment or for the side effects caused by the vaccine.

-Whilst employers can encourage employees to have the vaccine, they should be careful to not treat employees any differently if they know they have refused the vaccine.
-If they did so, this could potentially give rise to discrimination or constructive dismissal claims.
+Whilst employers can encourage employees to have the vaccine, they should be careful as to not treat employees any differently if they know they have refused the vaccine.

-12. Can an employer obtain data on the Covid-19 vaccine status of employees?
+10. Can an employer obtain data on Covid-19 vaccine status of employees?

 To obtain data on employee’s health, under GPDR it must be fair, necessary and relevant for a particular purpose.